vbergerondev/vbergeron.dev/source/_posts/simplify-post-put-patch-and-delete-actions-in-laravel-using-blade-components.md

 title: Simplify POST, PUT, PATCH and DELETE Actions in Laravel using Blade components
 date: 2024-07-12
 description: Simplify POST, PUT, PATCH and DELETE Actions in Laravel using Blade components
+excerpt: When we create a link on a page to redirect the user to another page, it uses a GET request.
+However, if you want a user to click on a link that executes a DELETE request...
 author: Vincent Bergeron
 ---